akhansen/fink-flat-namespace-check/README.md

 # fink-flat-namespace-check
-scripts to check for flat_namespace builds in Fink
+Script to check for flat_namespace builds in Fink.